LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 cp desktop.txt /home/pi/.config/autostart/.desktop
 ```
-My script that contains backup commands for RetroArch configs
+This is my script that contains backup commands for RetroArch configs.
+Depending on how much extra space you have on your drive, you'll want to manually delete old config files every 6 or 12 months, so the drive doesn't fill up with backups.
+Later I will add a way to auto delete older config files to the script.
 ```
 cp autostart.bash ../
 cd ~